 In addition to her school reform work in Charlotte-Mecklenburg, Natasha also supported district and school leaders in creating school cultures, systems and habits of mind that led to deeper learning and systemic change as a leadership coach for North Carolina New Schools, a national educational nonprofit organization.
 In this role, she served as Executive Leadership Coach for high school principals in rural districts across North Carolina participating in an i3 grant, "Validating Early College Strategies."

 Natasha holds a bachelor’s degree in English Education from NC Agricultural & Technical State University and a master’s degree in school administration from UNC-Charlotte, where she was also a NC Principal Fellow.
-Natasha resides in Charlotte, North Carolina and her primary focus at BIE will be working with school districts in the Southeast region of the United States.
+Natasha resides in Charlotte, North Carolina and her primary focus at PBLWorks will be working with school districts in the Southeast region of the United States.